LucaDiFiori/CPP---Module---02/README.md

 ***

 ## OPERATOR OVERLOAD
-## 1. OVERLOADING OPERATOR USING THE MEMBER FUNCTION SYNTAX
+## 1.OVERLOADING OPERATOR USING THE MEMBER FUNCTION SYNTAX
 Operator overloading in C++ allows you to define how operators (like +, -, *, ==, etc.) behave for user-defined types such as classes and structures.
 By overloading operators, you can extend their functionality to work with objects in the same way they do with primitive data types (like integers or floats).
 This is a form of polymorphism that makes custom classes more intuitive and usable, aligning them closer to native types.

 C++ provides many operators that can be overloaded, but there are some operators that cannot be overloaded: